 Whether coordinating seminary events, directing the Congregational Resource Center library, or job-sharing with Beverly Delp at the main seminary desk, Linda’s sense of being in the right place at the right time in her life is evident.
 On her own time she serves individuals and retreat groups as an ordained Church of the Brethren minister.

-She and her husband, retired pastor Robert Alley, have three married children and five grandchildren.
+She and her husband, retired pastor Robert Alley, have three married children and six grandchildren.
 Her current interests include flower gardening, Celtic Christian prayers and songs, and afternoon teas.

 Laura Lehman Amstutz cares passionately about the church, the work of God in the world, and the people of God.
 Because of these passions she works in a wide variety of creative endeavors both for Eastern Mennonite Seminary and beyond.